freia-lab/e3-cm/plc/readme.txt

 			     S8_parameters data block.
 Created a new Watch table "CV01 CV03 PIDs" for easy change of the PID parameters.
 TestEssProtoFreia_20201217 - KG, Changed S8_Parameters (DB208) - new values for the CV03 PID controller.
 Deleted the temporary changes introduced in
 			     TestEssProtoFreia_20201120.
+TestEssProtoFreia_20210118 - KG, CHanged the scaling of LT01 and LT02 from 74 to 68 cm.